fbaligand/kibana-enhanced-table/README.md

   - Template can reference other columns (ex: `<span style="color: {{col0}}">{{value}}</span>`)
   - Template can reference another column by its label (ex: `<span style="color: {{col['color']}}">{{value}}</span>`)
   - Template can encode a value to render it as a URL parameter (ex: `<a href="my-dashboard?param={{{encodeURIComponent value}}}">{{value}}</a>`)
+  - Support for computed column filtering (Filter for/out value) if formula simply references a column value (ex: `col0`)
   - More documentation [here](#computed-column-formula--lines-computed-filter-documentation)
 - Filter table lines based on a computed formula (ex: `col0 > 0`)
   - More documentation [here](#computed-column-formula--lines-computed-filter-documentation)